 A needle is locked into a plastic needle holder and the cover removed but kept handy.
 When the turtle is calm, the needle is inserted just barely through the skin at the target point which is approximately midway between the midline and the lateral edge of the neck, at a point 2-3 cm above (posterior to) the midpoint between the skull and shell.
 When the needle is under the skin, a green top vacutainer is inserted into the needle holder.
 The needle is then very slowly pushed straight into the neck along a single trajectory.
 We make certain not to move the needle from side to side since this will result in a cutting action.
+We are also careful not to "twist" the needle as this can result in tearing of tissue.
 If blood does not enter the tube along the first trajectory, the needle is very slowly withdrawn until about 10% remains under the skin, and then a new trajectory is attempted.
 We systematically test up to three different angles of entry.
 If all three fail, we move to the other side of the neck.
 We frequently find that the vacutainer begins to fill as the needle is being slowly withdrawn.
 If the needle is pulled out of the skin, the vacuum will be lost and a new vacutainer will be needed.
 We use a new vacutainer when switching sides because occasionally vacutainers lose their vacuum and are the cause of failure to secure a sample.
 If a small but inadequate sample is obtained on the first side, we usually change the needle to avoid problems of clotted blood in the needle.
-We make no more than one attempt with three trajectories on each side.
+We make no more than three attempts on each side of the neck.

 It is critical to avoid the midline because this is the location of the spinal cord.
-We also make sure to have the head holder keep the animal's neck straight and extended so that the bleeder has a clear view of the head and neck for orientation purposes.
-If the turtle starts to flap or struggle or becomes loose in the rack, or the boat begins to rock excessively, the needle is withdrawn completely and the animal is retied to the rack, or in the case of rocking, we wait for waves to subside.
+We also make sure to keep the animal's neck straight and extended so that the bleeder has a clear view of the head and neck for orientation purposes.
+If the turtle starts to flap or struggle, or the boat begins to rock excessively, the needle is withdrawn completely and we wait for the turtle to settle or waves to subside.

 Depending on the size of the animal, we fill one or two 4 cc heparinized vacutainer tubes (green top) and then (without removing the needle) take a 0.5 ml sample in an untreated tube (red-top).
-We fill the green top, heparinized tubes with blood until the vacuum stops since it contains an appropriate amount of sodium heparin for a full tube.
-If we fail to fill the heparinized tube to 50% of capacity we set that sample aside and try for a sample on the other side.
+We fill the green top, heparinized tubes with blood until the vacuum stops since it contains an appropriate amount of lithium heparin for a full tube.
+If we fail to fill the heparinized tube to less than 50% of capacity we set that sample aside and try for a sample on the other side.

 Immediately after obtaining the samples, the needle is covered up with the plastic cover and discarded into the SHARPS container.
-Weighing and racking assistants promptly set the rack and turtle down on the deck and control any bleeding with direct pressure.
-The turtle is untied and prepared for release.
+The turtle is placed in normal horizontal position and any bleeding is controlled with direct pressure.

 Before it is released, both tag numbers are read to the recorder and the types of blood samples collected are reported.
 At this point, the data recorder checks to be certain that all data have been collected from the turtle; she/he then informs the assistants if the turtle is ready for release.